unsw-cse-comp3900-9900-23T2/capstone-project-9900w18bcodyfive/README.md

 ## Section 5: Folder Structure:
 The submitted file can be unizipped using "unzip" command followed by the file name or you can also use Ark utility Tool which comes pre installed in the Lubuntu 20.04.1
-The submitted zip file consist of one folder (kellner) and one README.md file.
+The submitted zip file consist of two folders (kellner and images) and one README.md file.

 The entire source code is located inside the kellner folder.
 The kellner folder has four sub folders